 Phase V, is the actual facilitation of the L-LAAD by the unit leaders with their unit members to realize connections between the activity they have just experienced and the challenges they may be experiencing in their daily lives.”

 The delivery of WAQ programs is authorized for units in any phase of the SRM (Sustainment Readiness Model) to include Pre-Deployment, Re-Deployment, or if the unit hasn’t deployed in two years.There is no cost to the unit to participate and benefits of participation include reintegration, increased moral, heightened resiliency, and an incredible team building atmosphere.

 Fort Riley Programs:

-The WAQ Soldier & L-LAAD Trainings are from 1300-1500 at 1806 Buffalo Soldier Drive (Camp Funston) in the second floor classroom.
+The WAQ Soldier & L-LAAD Trainings are from 1300-1500 (one day) at 1806 Buffalo Soldier Drive (Camp Funston).
+Registration for classes is required.
+To sign your unit representatives up for the L-LAAD class please call 785-239-2364.
 If there is a conflict with the above training dates in your Units Pre-Deployment or Re-Deployment Schedule, please contact the WAQ Programmer at 785-239-2364 or 785-239-5412 to arrange another time.